ayoy/micropython-thermal-printer/README.md

 1. Removed image printing method, because it depended on Python Imaging Library
 1. Disabled calls to `wake()` and `reset()` at initialization
 1. Fixes to `sleepAfter()` and `wake()`

+## Additions

+* `printBitmapFromFile()` - allows for printing the bitmap from file on disk, instead of reading it from array of bytes like `printBitmap()` does.
-1. Parametrized heat dots and heat interval settings for various versions of printers
+* heat dots, heat time and heat interval settings are parametrized in the initializer to fine tune printer output.

 ## Usage